wintercms/meta/release-notes/build-460.md

 - Fixed issue where a custom sorting constraint on a relationship definition could cause the RelationController's Lists widget to no longer support users choosing their own columns to sort by.
 - Fixed longstanding issue where attempting to return a response from `App::error()` would fail with `FormatException not found`.
 - Fixed an infinite loop that could occur when using the field Parser functionality to define a repeater variable that defines its fields in an external file.
+- Fixed a race condition that could occur when clearing a `recordfinder` field's value where having fields that `dependsOn` that `recordfinder` field would receive the old value in the AJAX refresh.

 ## Security Improvements
 - Prevent tabnabbing that could theoretically occur from a backend user clicking the "Preview" button in the backend navigation and having the tab taken over by the frontend site